JasonHaley/agentcon-boston-workshop/labs/lab1/readme.md

 ## Use LangChain to split the file into clauses

-LangChain has a great text splitter that will take the PDF text and create chunks broken on the headings for us: [MarkdownHeaderTextSplitter](https://python.langchain.com/docs/how_to/markdown_header_metadata_splitter/)
+LangChain has a great text splitter that will take the text we extracted from the PDF and create chunks split on the headings for us: [MarkdownHeaderTextSplitter](https://python.langchain.com/docs/how_to/markdown_header_metadata_splitter/)

 1. In the **document_processor.py** file, around line 34, you can see the constant `DEFAULT_HEADERS` defined: